Dolores Keane: Musical legacy

-Personal life
+Personal life and death

-Keane married musician John Faulkner, with whom she had worked on many occasions, in 1977.
-After a difficult pregnancy, Keane gave birth to their first child, Joseph.
-He was born with Bardet–Biedl syndrome, which causes obesity and failing vision.
-Dolores and John's marriage ended in 1988.
-She had a long relationship with Barry "Bazza" Farmer, with whom she had her second child, Tara, born in 1994.
-Keane put an end to recording and touring in the late 1990s, due to depression and alcoholism.
-She has received extensive treatment for these conditions.
-As of June 2014, Keane was given the all clear after developing cancer.
+Keane married musician John Faulkner in 1977.
+After a difficult pregnancy, she gave birth to their first child, a son, who was born with Bardet–Biedl syndrome.
+Their marriage ended in 1988.
+Keane had a long relationship with Barry "Bazza" Farmer, with whom she had her second child, a daughter, in 1994.
+Keane ended her recording and touring in the late 1990s because of depression and alcoholism.
+She received extensive treatment for these conditions.
+In June 2014, she was told that she was cancer-free after having earlier developed the illness.

-In November 2024, Dolores received an honorary doctorate in Music from University of Galway (DMus).
+Keane died at her home at Caherlistrane, Ireland, on 16 March 2026 at the age of 72.